Pin-Gvinn/binance-level-trading/README.md

-# Binance-level-trading
+# Binance Levels Trading Bot

-The Binance Level Trading v.1_0 bot analyzes the last 24 hourly candles on all USDT futures pairs on the Binance (you can specify a list of coins to exclude from the analysis) and places a buy order (if the extreme is the minimum) or a sell order (if the extreme is the maximum)
+The Binance Levels Trading Bot v.1_0 bot analyzes the last 24 hourly candles on all USDT futures pairs on the Binance (you can specify a list of coins to exclude from the analysis) and places a buy order (if the extreme is the minimum) or a sell order (if the extreme is the maximum)

 To run the bot on your laptop, you need to follow a few steps: